-- 1. Check the associated wiring.

-- 2. Check the down fast valve coil.

-- 3. The DFE triac may have shorted.
+3. The DFE triac may have shorted.
 Replace the HC-DVR board.

-DVR-'n' MDSE FAILED TO ACTIVATE (n = 2 or 3) (Hydro only)

-Description: The MDSE input monitors the status of the DSE triac and the DSE triac driver.
+Scrolling Message - Special Event Message DVR-'n' MDSE FAILED TO ACTIVATE (n = 2 or 3) (Hydro only) Description: The MDSE input monitors the status of the DSE triac and the DSE triac driver.
 When either fails to activate when expected this fault is generated.
 When the doors are locked, the 2L bus is high, the down normal limit (DNTD) is closed and the car is idle, terminals DS and DSE should 120VAC.

-- 1. Check the associated wiring. - 2.
-Check the down slow valve coil. - 3.
-Run the car down on inspection and verify that terminal DSE goes low. - 4.
-The DSE triac may have failed open.
+Check the associated wiring.
+Check the down slow valve coil.
+Run the car down on inspection and verify that terminal DSE goes low.
+4. The DSE triac may have failed open.
 Replace the HC-DVR board.

-DVR-'n' MDSE FAILED TO DEACTIVATE (n = 2 or 3) (Hydro only)

 Description: The MDSE input monitors the status of the DSE triac and the DSE triac driver.
 When either fails to deactivate when expected this fault is generated.
 When the doors are locked, the 2L bus is high, the down normal limit (DNTD) is closed and the car is idle, terminals DS and DSE should 120VAC.

-- 1. Check the associated wiring.

-- 2. Check the down slow valve coil.

-- The DSE triac may have shorted.
+Troubleshooting: Check the associated wiring.
+Check the down slow valve coil.
+The DSE triac may have shorted.
 Replace the HC-DVR board.

-DVR-'n' MRD INPUT FAILURE (n = 2 or 3) (Hydro only)

-Description: The M Contactor Redundancy (MRD) input monitors the normally closed auxiliary contact of the M contactor.

-- 1. The wiring or devices connected to MR1 input may not be terminated. - 2.
-Check the M auxiliary contact wired to terminal MR1 and replace if necessary. - 3.
+DVR-'n' MRD INPUT FAILURE (n = 2 or 3) (Hydro only) Description: The M Contactor Redundancy (MRD) input monitors the normally closed auxiliary contact of the M contactor.
+Troubleshooting: The wiring or devices connected to MR1 input may not be terminated.
+Check the M auxiliary contact wired to terminal MR1 and replace if necessary.
 Check the operation of the M contactor.

-DVR-'n' MSSD FAILED TO ACTIVATE (n = 2 or 3) (Hydro only)

-Description: MSSD monitors the solid state output of U1 and driver TY for proper operation.
+DVR-'n' MSSD FAILED TO ACTIVATE (n = 2 or 3) (Hydro only) Description: MSSD monitors the solid state output of U1 and driver TY for proper operation.
 If either fail in the off position this fault is generated.
 When terminal OL2 is 120VAC and the car is commanded to run up, terminal SSD should be 120VAC.

-1. Check the wiring at terminal SSD and OL2.

-DVR-'n' MSSD FAILED TO DEACTIVATE (n = 2 or 3) (Hydro only)

-Description: MSSD monitors the solid state output of U1 and driver TY for proper operation If either fail in the on position this fault is generated.
+Troubleshooting: 1.
+Check the wiring at terminal SSD and OL2.
+DVR-'n' MSSD FAILED TO DEACTIVATE (n = 2 or 3) (Hydro only) Description: MSSD monitors the solid state output of U1 and driver TY for proper operation If either fail in the on position this fault is generated.
 When either fails to deactivate when expected this fault is generated.
 When the OL2 is 120VAC and the car is idle, terminal SSD should be low.

-- 1. Check terminal SSD wiring. - 2.
-Replace the HC-DVR board.

-DVR-'n' MTD FAILED TO ACTIVATE (n = 2 or 3) (Hydro only)

-Description: The MTD input monitors the status of the TD triac and the TD triac driver.
+Troubleshooting: 1.
+Check terminal SSD wiring.
+2. Replace the HC-DVR board.
+DVR-'n' MTD FAILED TO ACTIVATE (n = 2 or 3) (Hydro only) Description: The MTD input monitors the status of the TD triac and the TD triac driver.
 When either fails to activate when expected this fault is generated.

-- 1. Check the starter configuration and programming record. - 2.
-Check motor contactor wiring and voltages at terminal DD1 on the HC-DVR board. - 3.
-The TD triac may have failed open.
+Troubleshooting: Check the starter configuration and programming record.
+Check motor contactor wiring and voltages at terminal DD1 on the HC-DVR board.
+3. The TD triac may have failed open.
 Replace the HC-DVR board.